gabriel-napoles-engineer/Projects-Data-Analyst/certificate-validation-automation/docs/architecture/data-flow.md

 ## Result

-The automated workflow first generates the digital supporting evidence, links it through a QR code, and then incorporates that code into the fi
+The automated workflow first generates the digital supporting evidence, links it through a QR code, and then incorporates that code into the final certificate.

+This ensures that each certificate maintains a direct reference to its validation document, improving traceability and helping detect modified documents.